 Honey has an extremely long shelf life, by long I do not mean a hundred years but rather thousands of years.
 There have been numerous cases where people found honey in ancient Egyptian Pyramids and the honey was still edible.
 People tend to underestimate how addicted we are to sugar, as this is in almost every food we buy today.
 In an SHTF situation, you have a hard time finding sugar and honey is a great substitute for it.
-In addition to high nutritious value, honey can be also used to treat some infections and wounds due to its antibiotic factor.
+In addition to its high nutritious value, honey can be also used to treat some infections and wounds due to its antibiotic factor.

-These are usually used to make certain soups and sauces, while these have an extremely long shelf life they have almost 0 nutritional value other than the salt content in them.
+Bouillon cubes are usually used to make certain soups and sauces, while these have an extremely long shelf life they have almost 0 nutritional value other than the salt content in them.
 However, using bullion cubes is a good way to spice up any food.

-While these are not one of the most popular legumes, lentils have a long shelf life and only need water to be cooked.
+While lentils are not one of the most popular legumes, lentils have a long shelf life and only need water to be cooked.
 Depending on the area where you live you might find these to be expensive to stock up with, but if you can get them in bulk for cheap do add them to your food pantry.

 If stored properly wheat can have an extremely long shelf life, you will have no problem finding this in bulk for cheap.
 Although you will have to process wheat into white flour before consuming it in most cases, the white flour has also a long shelf life provided it does not come in contact with water.

 Powdered eggs do have an extremely long shelf life, these can be eaten on their own or combined with other foods.
-One of the major problems with powdered eggs is that they are quite sensitive to temperature variations so if you decide to store them make sure they are in a well-ventilated area, in a waterproof bag and as an extra precaution even an oxygen absorbent.
+One of the major problems with powdered eggs is that they are quite sensitive to temperature variations so if you decide to store them make sure they are in a well-ventilated area, in a waterproof bag, and as an extra precaution even an oxygen absorbent.

 If you have ever eaten chips from a bag that has been opened for several days you probably know what I am talking about.

-You can make your own corn starch from dried corn, but there is really no need for it as corn starch can be easily found in bulk for cheap.
-In addition, to be used as food you can also use corn starch as a makeshift adhesive.
+You can make your own cornstarch from dried corn, but there is really no need for it as cornstarch can be easily found in bulk for cheap.
+In addition, to be used as food, you can also use cornstarch as a makeshift adhesive.

-Extremely long shelf life provided it is stored correctly.
+Sugar has an extremely long shelf life provided it is stored correctly.
 The biggest problem with sugar is humidity, sugar tends to absorb water from the air, and if you have major temperature fluctuations this can easily happen.
 My suggestion is to vacuum seal it with an oxygen absorbent for extra safety.

-Not all corn syrups are good for long time storage if you are planning toad corn syrup to your food pantry make sure that you get it in its purest form.
+Not all corn syrups are good for long time storage if you are planning to add corn syrup to your food pantry make sure that you get it in its purest form.
 After opening the corn syrup container its shelf life decreases dramatically due to exposure to oxygen, in this case, you should always keep it in an airtight jar or can.

 Meals ready to eat usually have only a few years of shelf life and most commonly they are used by the military.
 However as the prepping community is growing so it is the prepping industry and now you can find MRE’s with shelf lives over 25 years, one of the major obstacles with these long term MRE‘s is that they are extremely expensive for something you might never end up using.
 If you still decide to use MRE’s to stockpile your food pantry you should know that most of these do not contain actual foods with 25+ years of shelf life, they have common foods in special bags pumped full of preservatives.

 Maple syrups have high sugar content and extremely long shelf life.
 Just like honey, in addition, to be used as a food source you can also use it to treat some minor wounds or as a makeshift adhesive.
-The biggest threat as for how long the shelf life of the maple syrup lasts is oxygen, once this comes in contact with oxygen for a prolonged time mold can form on top of it.
+The biggest threat as to how long the shelf life of the maple syrup lasts is oxygen, once this comes in contact with oxygen for a prolonged time mold can form on top of it.
 In this case, the maple syrup is still edible, just remove the mold and make sure that you close the lid properly.

-Ghee has been used for thousands of years in ancient India, While some consider it as butter it is not actual butter rather than a purer form of butter.
+Ghee has been used for thousands of years in ancient India, while some consider it as butter it is not actual butter rather than a purer form of butter.
 Conventional butter has an extremely limited shelf life but ghee has a very long shelf life.
 The problem with Ghee is that it usually costs way too much to be stockpiled efficiently.

 Although not the healthiest foods on this list, Twinkies do have an extremely long shelf life.
 Although I might argue that the long shelf life is not due to its nutritional contents but due to the preservatives included in their fabrication.

-Hardtack has been used by millennia especially by armies, although not very nutritious and an awful taste this does last for a long time.
+Hardtack has been used for millennia especially by armies, although not very nutritious and an awful taste this does last for a long time.
 Their biggest threat is how you store them as sailors have found during centuries that insects love hardtack and some of them even use it for their larva.

 Provided it has no natural dairy products in it, instant coffee has virtually an unlimited shelf life.
 You can not only use it for its nutritional value but also as a bartering item.

 Tea has been used for thousands of years, these were considered a luxury item at one point in history but today you can find tea at any market.
-One important thing to keep in mind before buying tea is that you only should buy tea leaves, not tea’s mixed in with fruits as these have a lot lower shelf life.
+One important thing to keep in mind before buying tea is that you only should buy tea leaves, not tea mixed in with fruits as these have a lot of lower shelf life.